NGC 4041

+NGC 4041 is a member of the LGG 266 galaxy group, (Also known as the NGC 4036 Group), along with NGC 4036, IC 758, UGC 7009, and UGC 7019.
+It is located just 17 arc minutes from NGC 4036, and the two form a pair with a projected separation of around 143 kpc.
+The NGC 4036 Group is part of the Ursa Major Cloud, which is part of the Virgo Supercluster.

+Supernova

 On July 29, 1994, the type IIp supernova designated SN 1994W was discovered in this galaxy by Giancarlo Cortini and Mirko Villi.
 The event reached peak visual magnitude on August 13, and declined thereafter.
 It was located about 19 arc seconds to the northwest of the nucleus.
 This supernova was unusual for the exceptionally low quantity of nickel-56 released—indeed, it was the lowest inferred amount measured for any type II supernova as of that date.
 Based upon a possible detection of X-ray emission from the remnant, this may be a high-luminosity type IIn supernova.